-- Women's Studies
+- Urban Studies

-- Chicano Studies
+- Women and Gender Studies

 Please consult the HECUA website for up-to-date pricing.
 Program fees include tuition, homestay, group transportation to field sites, planned group excursions, lodging, meals, local transportation, medical insurance, and administrative costs.

 Four semesters (or equivalent) of College-level Spanish is required to participate in our semester-long study abroad program.

 This program is open to any undergraduate students enrolled in U.S. higher education institutions who have completed their first year of college.

 HECUA offers multiple scholarships to students each term.
 BIPOC (Black, Indigenous, people of color) students, first-generation students, and students from low-income backgrounds are encouraged to apply.
 Visit our website to learn more.

 - Submit an application to study off-campus through your home institution